combefis/combefis.github.io/docs/about/index.md

 ## Mandates

-Due to the various positions that I currently hold, I have been appointed or elected for several **representative mandates**:
+Below are the **representative mandates** I have been appointed or elected for due to the various positions that I currently hold.

 - **Animator**, 2022–2023
   _Conseil Consultatif du Numérique de la Ville d'Ottignies-Louvain-la-Neuve_ (CCN OLLN)